rafigott/FastRobots/docs/labs/Lab4.md

      * Speed of sampling discussion
      * Demonstrate collected and stored time-stamped IMU data in arrays
      * Demonstrate 5s of ToF and IMU data sent over Bluetooth
-   * Cut the Coord
-     * Discussion on battery distinction
-     * Picture of your Artemis connected to the 650mAh battery
    * Record a Stunt
       * Include a video (or some videos) of you playing with the car and discuss your observations
         * Without Artemis